ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 6 Reboot - Reboots the system.
 ```

-Run levels can also be switched via systemd.
-Systemd have several command to permorm it:
+Run levels can also be switched via `systemd`. `systemd` has several commands to perform this:

 ```
 systemctl set-default multi-user.target - sets default run level